ALICE at Southern Lehigh School District

 ALICE helps prepare individuals to proactively handle the threat of a crisis situation by teaching individuals to participate in option-based strategies that assist in their own protection and leading others to safety.
 The program was developed by a police officer to keep his wife, an elementary school principal, and the children under her supervision safe after the tragic events in Columbine.
 ALICE is the leading active shooter response plan in the United States, and is used in schools, higher education, law enforcement, healthcare, government and houses of worship.
 Learning ALICE and practicing its components creates new skill sets that greatly increase the odds of survival in situations where someone is meaning to do harm.

-This past year, all staff were trained in ALICE and practiced drills employing its concepts.
-During the upcoming school year, students will learn the concepts of ALICE in developmentally appropriate ways given their age.
-They will practice the concepts within their classrooms with support of staff members and will participate in drills that will employ the skills they have learned.
+Over the past two years, all staff and students were trained in ALICE and practiced drills employing its concepts.
+During the upcoming school year, students will continue to learn the concepts of ALICE in developmentally appropriate ways given their age.
+They will practice the concepts within their classrooms with the support of staff members and will participate in drills that will employ the skills they have learned.
 Each school will communicate to parents/guardians/families the schedule of when the learning will take place and practice will occur so that you will be empowered to reinforce the learning with your children.